 Are Dodge Darts Reliable?

 According to Repair Pal’s Reliability Ratings, Dodge Dart has a reliability rating of 4.0 out of 5.0, sitting in the 28th position out of 36 compact cars.
 J.D.
-Power’s reliability rating looks more factual as it rates Dodge Dart with an average score of 74/100.
+Power’s reliability rating gives the Dart an average score of 74/100.
+Not too shabby.

-Let’s explore Dodge Dart’s reliability rating and factors that influence its performance.
+Let’s explore Dodge Dart’s reliability rating and the considerations that influence its performance.

 Table of Contents